 What happens to my HSA upon turning 65?

 If you turn 65 and decide to delay all portions of Medicare, your HSA will continue with no changes.

 Should you decide to start Medicare benefits, you won‘t be allowed to continue contributions to your HSA.
-If you were to do so, you‘ll be subject to a 6% excise tax penalty.
+If you were to do so, you’d be subject to a 6% excise tax penalty.

 When approaching 65, there are many items you must consider.
 If you’re on an HSA, there is even more to the equation.
 We have licensed insurance brokers specializing in Medicare that can help you with education to make the best decision for your needs.

-For more information, call us today or fill out our online request form.
+Call us today or fill out our online request form for more information.